-All changes to a cardholder account are to be submitted in by the site manager via the Cardholder Account Setup Form.
+All changes to a cardholder account are to be submitted in by the site manager via the Account Update Request form.
 All new requests, changes, and cancellations must be routed through the Dean's Office for approval.
 A card cannot be transferred from one individual to another.

 When a cardholder leaves the department, cancellation of the card is to take place prior to or immediately following the cardholder’s last day of employment unless extenuating circumstances exist.
 Timely cancellation of the card is an integral part of maintaining the integrity of the program.
 If all items ordered on the card have been received prior to the cardholder’s departure date, the cardholder is to cut up his/her card and turn it into the department site manager to begin the cancellation process.
-The site manager then disposes of the card and completes the Cardholder Account Setup Form with the cardholder’s name, the last 3-digits of the card number and a checkmark in the “Delete” box on the top of the form.
-The form is forwarded to the respective Dean’s Office for the updating of the Division records, and then on to the Purchasing Card Program Office for cancellation.
+The site manager then disposes of the card and completes the Account Update Request Form.

 If items remain outstanding or backordered, the cardholder is to cut up the card and turn it over to the site manager for safe keeping until all outstanding orders have posted.
-At that point in time, the card is disposed of and the completed Cardholder Account Setup Form is routed through the proper channels to initiate the card cancellation process.
+At that point in time, the card is disposed of and the completed Account Update Request Form is routed through the proper channels to initiate the card cancellation process.

 Under no circumstances should the department continue to use the card to order supplies and services after the cardholder’s departure date.
 Departments must acknowledge the fact that the cardholder is ultimately responsible for all orders placed on the card and continued use of the card after the cardholder’s departure date should not be requested or expected.
 The department must respect the cardholder’s rights and responsibilities.
 Whenever possible, complete the application forms to obtain a card for the new employee or an interim replacement cardholder prior to the current cardholder’s departure date.